Skip to main content

 Limit red and processed meat

-Eat no more than moderate amounts of red meat, such as beef, pork and lamb.
-Eat little, if any, processed meat.
+Eat moderate amounts of red meat and eat little, if any, processed meat

-Limit sugar sweetened drinks, drink mostly water and unsweetened drinks
+Limit sugar-sweetened drinks, and consume mainly water and unsweetened drinks

 Limit alcohol consumption